klinge-th/modelBED/README.md

 <a name="myfootnote1">1</a>: If you use your own dose ditributions, their orientation does not matter as long as the individual 3D dose distributions are iterated along the 4th dimension of the 4D cube.

+## publications of interest
+* W. T. Millar and P. A. Canney, ‘Derivation and application of equations describing the effects of fractionated protracted irradiation, based on multiple and incomplete repair processes.
+Part I. Derivation of equations.’, Int.
+J. Radiat.
+Biol., vol. 64, no. 3, pp. 275–91, Sep.
+1993.
+* L. A. Pop, W. T. Millar, M. van der Plas, and A. J. van der Kogel, ‘Radiation tolerance of rat spinal cord to pulsed dose rate (PDR-) brachytherapy: the impact of differences in temporal dose distribution’, Radiother.
+Oncol., vol. 55, no. 3, pp. 301–315, 2000.
+* J. W. Hopewell, W. T. Millar, and C. Lindquist, ‘Radiobiological principles: their application to gamma knife therapy.’, Prog.
+Neurol.
+Surg., vol. 25, pp. 39–54, 2012.
+* J. W. Hopewell, W. T. Millar, C. Lindquist, H. Nordström, P. Lidberg, and J. Gårding, ‘Application of the concept of biologically effective dose (BED) to patients with Vestibular Schwannomas treated by radiosurgery.’, J. Radiosurgery SBRT, vol. 2, no. 4, 2013.
+* J. W. Hopewell, W. T. Millar, I. Paddick, and C. Lindquist, ‘Impact of Decaying Dose-rate in Gamma Knife Radiosurgery’, J. Radiosurgery SBRT, vol. 2, no. 3, pp. 251–253, 2013.
+* W. T. Millar et al., ‘The role of the concept of biologically effective dose (BED) in treatment planning in radiosurgery.’, Phys.
+Medica PM Int.
+J. Devoted Appl.
+Phys.
+Med.
+Biol.
+Off.
+J. Ital.
+Assoc.
+Biomed.
+Phys.
+AIFB, vol. 31, no. 6, pp. 627–33, Sep.
+2015.
+* B. Jones and J. W. Hopewell, ‘Modelling the influence of treatment time on the biological effectiveness of single radiosurgery treatments: derivation of “protective” dose modification factors’, Br.
+J. Radiol., p.
+20180111, Aug.
+2018.